Rules, Terms and Conditions of Service

 23.6.
 SIM RACE SOUTH AFRICA stewards employ a ‘help us help you’ attitude.
 Race investigation requests will not be examined without adequate video footage provided.
 Raw replay files will not be accepted due to the time required to process them.

 23.7.
-A video accompanying the submitted form, must be published to a publicly accessible site for the stewards team to access e.g. YouTube, or Google Drive.
+A pre-recorded video accompanying the submitted ticket, must be published to a publicly accessible site for the stewards team to access, preferably YouTube as an unlisted video, otherwise Google Drive, Microsoft OneDrive or Dropbox.

 23.8.
 Minimum requirements for the video footage are as follows: